AdobeDocs/cc-everywhere/src/pages/guides/index.md

 # Adobe Express Embed SDK

-Seamlessly embed Adobe Express on your website with our SDK
+Seamlessly embed Adobe Express on your website with our SDK.

 <AnnouncementBlock slots="heading, text, button"/>